Pregnancy and MS Choices booklet

 • Will my children go on to develop MS?

-In this booklet, we answer these questions and provide information to support the journeys of people looking to have children and what support is available.
+In this booklet, we answer these questions while providing information to support the journeys of people with MS who are looking to have children.

 Pre-pregnancy counselling

 The UK consensus on pregnancy in MS states the importance of proactively discussing family planning with MS patients as early on in their diagnosis as appropriate.
 This is known as pre-pregnancy counselling.
-This should be repeated regularly, at least annually, and is particularly important when discussing DMTs.
+It recommends that counselling should be repeated regularly, at least annually, and is particularly important when discussing DMTs.

-If you are of childbearing age or think you would like to start a family in the future, and are currently in the process of discussing DMTs, do not be surprised if your healthcare team have these kinds of discussions with you.
-It may bring about conversations earlier than expected, but it is important to discuss and carefully consider the impact of drug therapies.
+If you are of childbearing age and are currently in the process of discussing DMTs, do not be surprised if your healthcare team have these kinds of discussions with you.
+It may bring about conversations earlier than expected but it is important to discuss and carefully consider the impact of drug therapies.
 Some can stay in the body for a longer time than others and several DMTs are not advisable to continue when trying to conceive.

 If you feel that you have the support from your partner and others, you can do it